Needville High School: 2007 fire

-2018 Stoneman Douglas Walkout Suspensions
+2018 Stoneman Douglas walkout suspensions

 In the aftermath of the Stoneman Douglas High School shooting, the school received backlash after superintendent Curtis Rhodes threatened to suspend students who participated in walk out protests.
 The school's Facebook page was subsequently taken down.

-2020 Mask Incident
+2020 mask incident

-After the George Floyd Protests of 2020, a student was asked to remove their "BLM Mask" as it could cause conflict with fellow pupils.
+After the George Floyd protests of 2020, a student was asked to remove their "BLM Mask" as it could cause conflict with fellow pupils.
 However, this was not enforced for students who wore masks with messages in support of Presidential Candidate Donald Trump.
 Eventually, the school revised this ban to apply to all political messages, with only plain masks (surgical or cloth), or masks with the US flag, Texas flag, or the Needville High School logo.